Valjevo: Tešnjar

 Tešnjar is one of the oldest paved streets in Valjevo.
 It is used for films based in the past and is one of the places that makes the beautiful town unique.

+Sports

+Both local football clubs Budućnost Krušik and Radnički Valjevo play in the third tier of Serbian football.

 Economy

 The main economic activity in the second half of the 20th century was the arms manufacturing firm Krušik, which returned to production after the wars.
 The Valjevo economy is characterized by small, private companies working in metallurgy, food production and textiles.
 Austrian company Austrotherm GmbH, Italian company Golden Lady and Slovenian company Gorenje have built production facilities in Valjevo.
 Another domestic company is Valjevska Pivara, founded in 1860.

 The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2022):